 Fix 1 – Reboot the network

-Restarting the network is always a good first step to troubleshoot any network-related issues, and this should fix the temporary glitches.
+Restarting the network is always a good first step to troubleshoot network-related issue and fix temporary glitches.

 Simply unplug your router and modem, then wait at least ten seconds and plug it back in.